thebinarysearchtree/flyweight/README.md

 const result = { ...project, tags, issues };
 ```

+## Migrations

+Tables are defined in ```./database/sql/tables.sql```.
+You can add or change tables from here and then run the migration command ```npm run migrate <migration-name>```.

+If you want to reset the migration system to a new database that already has tables created on it, edit the ```tables.sql``` file and then run ```npm run reset```.

+If you want to add a new column to a table without needing to drop the table, make sure you put the column at the end of the list of columns.

 ## Creating tables

 Tables are created the same way as they are in SQL.
 The native types available in strict mode are ```integer```, ```real```, ```text```, ```blob```, and ```any```.
 In addition to these types, four additional types are included by default: ```boolean```, ```date```, and ```json```. ```boolean``` is a column in which the values are restricted to 1 or 0, ```date``` is a JavaScript ```Date``` stored as an ISO8601 string, and ```json``` is ```jsonb``` stored as a blob.
 These additional types are automatically parsed by the ORM.